-Deposits are to be made in a timely manner with the Cashiers' office in Carter Hall.
+Deposits are to be made in a timely manner with the Cashiers' office in Campus Commons.
 The University requires receipts be deposited on a daily basis if the dollar amount is $100 or more, and at least weekly if the amounts are less than $100.
 Monies that are held in the department are at higher risk of being stolen or lost.

 All checks must be endorsed immediately upon receipt by the department.
 The endorsement is as follows:

 Pay to the Order of

 [ Department name here ]

 Any time actual cash is received, a pre-numbered receipt must be issued and there must be a unique number associated with each transaction.
 If handwritten receipts are used, the department must retain a duplicate copy that contains the same pre-printed numbers and information as the original.
 All receipt numbers must be accounted for in order to provide a reconciliation of cash received, receipts written, and the actual deposit made.
 This information also provides an audit trail for review by either the internal or external auditors of the University.

 All money received is to be deposited with the Cashiers' office.
 No money is to be withheld from a deposit in order to cash personal checks or to purchase miscellaneous items for the department.
 Purchases made in this manner reduce the amount of revenue and expenditures reported and weaken the internal control procedures.
 If a department needs a fund to make change or small purchases, a change fund or petty cash fund may be requested through the University's Controller.